Copper in renewable energy: Energy efficiency and system design

 Energy efficiency and renewable energy are twin pillars of a sustainable energy future.
 However, there is little linking of these pillars despite their potential synergies.
 The more efficiently energy services are delivered, the faster renewable energy can become an effective and significant contributor of primary energy.
 The more energy is obtained from renewable sources, the less fossil fuel energy is required to provide that same energy demand.
 This linkage of renewable energy with energy efficiency relies in part on the electrical energy efficiency benefits of copper.

 Increasing the diameter of a copper cable increases its electrical energy efficiency (see: Copper wire and cable).
 Thicker cables reduce resistive (I2R) loss, which affects lifetime profitability of PV system investments.
 Complex cost evaluations, factoring extra costs for materials, the amount of solar radiation directed towards solar modules per year (accounting for diurnal and seasonal variations, subsidies, tariffs, payback periods, etc.) are necessary to determine whether higher initial investments for thicker cables are justified.

-Depending upon circumstances, some conductors in PV systems can be specified with either copper or aluminum.
+Depending upon circumstances, some conductors in PV systems can be specified with either copper or aluminium.
 As with other electrical conducting systems, there are advantages to each (see: Copper wire and cable).
 Copper is the preferred material when high electrical conductivity characteristics and flexibility of the cable are of paramount importance.
 Also, copper is more suitable for small roof facilities, in smaller cable trays, and when ducting in steel or plastic pipes.

 Cable ducting is not needed in smaller power facilities where copper cables are less than 25mm2.
-Without duct work, installation costs are lower with copper than with aluminum.
+Without duct work, installation costs are lower with copper than with aluminium.

 Data communications networks rely on copper, optical fiber, and/or radio links.
 Each material has its advantages and disadvantages.
 Copper is more reliable than radio links.
 Signal attenuation with copper wires and cables can be resolved with signal amplifiers.